 🙋♀️ What's the Difference Between a Chutney and Relish?

-Chutney, a spicy - savory condiment that originated in India, are sometimes confused with relish.
+Chutney, a spicy - savory condiment that originated in India, is sometimes confused with relish.
 They're both cooked in a spiced vinegar, and can be either sweet or savory.
 But they are not the same.

 - Chutneys cook for a longer time.
 Relishes are typically barely cooked.